Residencies

 Composers and artists by year

-A selection of artists who have developed works and processes at ADAR in recent years.
+A selection of residents who have developed works and processes at ADAR in recent years.

-Musical creation residency and development of new chamber works, with an intimate format and documentation.
+Music creation residency and development of new chamber works, with work in intimate format and documentation.

 2024 · Sarah K Williams